Malory Unit – Everard 24%, Perenco 76% (Op)

 The Malory Field was discovered in 1997 by Mobil operated well 48/12d-9.
 It encountered a 76m gas column in good quality Rotliegendes Leman Formation sandstones, with a gas down to at the top of the Carboniferous.
 A DST flowed at 30.6 mmscf/d and core data confirms permeabilities up to 1651 mD.

-The field was developed via an unmanned platform tied back via the Excalibur export pipeline connecting to the Lancelot Area Production System (LAPS) at the Lancelot subsea Tee, where it is evacuated to the Perenco Bacton Gas Terminal processing facilities in Norfolk.
+The field was developed via an unmanned platform tied back to the Galahad Tee in the Galahad 12in export pipeline which enters the Lancelot Area Production System (LAPS) at the Lancelot Subsea Tee.
+From this point the Malory production is evacuated to the Perenco Bacton Gas Terminal processing facilities in Norfolk.
 Production from the 48/12d-9 well commenced in October 1998.
-The original mapped GIP at Annex B submission was 99 bcf, although by January 2021 the cumulative production was in excess of 160 bcf from the single well.
+The original mapped GIP at Annex B submission was 99 bcf, however by November 2024 the cumulative production was in excess of 169 bcf from the single well.

 Perenco UK took over operatorship of the field in 2007 and the current interests in the Malory Field unit are Perenco 76% and Everard Energy 24%.
-In 2020 the gross production (sales) from Malory averaged between 6 to 7 mmscf/d.
+In 2022 the gross production of sales gas from Malory averaged between 5.5 to 6 mmscf/d.
 Since 2016 decline curve analysis has shown a clear hyperbolic trend with production at Malory anticipated to continue beyond 2030.
-The cause of the hyperbolic trend and associated pressure support is unproven but is likely to be due to either recharge from an adjacent Rotliegendes fault block or the Carboniferous beneath the reservoir.
+The cause of the hyperbolic trend and associated pressure support is unproven but is likely to be due to either recharge from an adjacent Rotliegendes fault block or from the Carboniferous formations underlying the Rotliegendes reservoir.

 Lancelot Unit – Everard 2% Perenco 98% (Op)